mpollmeier/gremlin-scala/README.md

 outgoing edges do not have outgoing edges.
 This is simply an invalid step and we can use the compiler to help us.

 ### Type safe traversals
 Gremlin-Scala has support for full type safety in a traversal.
-You can label any step you want and in the end call `labelledPath` - you will the values in each labelled step as an HList.
-That's a type safe list, i.e. the compiler guarantees the types, which also helps you auto-complete in your IDE.
+You can label any step you want and in the end call `labelledPath` - it will return the values in each labelled step as an HList.
+An HList is a typesafe list, i.e. the compiler knows the types, which helps prevent bugs and allows your IDE to auto-complete your code.
 In contrast: in Java and Groovy you would have to cast to the type you *think* it will be, which is ugly and error prone.
 For example:

 ```scala